Big pictures of motivic and classical homotopy theories: The picture in classical homotopy theory

 \begin{definition} A \textit{stable weak equivalence} is a map of spectra that induces isomorphisms on all stable homotopy groups. \end{definition}

 There is a nice model structure for spectra, where weak equivalences are stable weak equivalences and cofibrations are those maps of spectra $f: E\to F$ where each $f_n$ is a cofibration in the unstable sense.
-This allows us to localize this category with respect to the stable weak equivalences and get \textit{the stable homotopy category}, denoted by $\mathcal{SH}$.
-Recall that the objects of this homotopy category are bifibrant spectra that are just $\Omega\textit{-spectra}$.
-The pair of adjoint functors $(\Sigma^\infty \dashv \Omega^\infty)$ raises to a pair of adjoint functors between $\mathcal{H}_\bullet$ and $\mathcal{SH}$ by taking derived functors.
-The functor $\Sigma^\infty$ preserves weak equivalences.
-Also, using this functor, we embed $\mathcal{H}_\bullet$ in $\mathbf{Spt}$ where suspension, which now has become a shift functor, is an auto-equivalence with the obvious inverse, namely the shift-back functor, and this makes $\mathcal{SH}$ into a triangulated category.
+Therefore, we can localize this category with respect to the stable weak equivalences and get the stable homotopy category, denoted by $\mathcal{SH}$.
+Recall that the objects of this homotopy category are bifibrant spectra that are just $\Omega\text{-spectra}$.
+We stop our discussion of spectra here, but, there are different categories of spectra admitting different model structures, each of which has its own advantages.
+For a full discussion of such topics see \cite{Barns2020}.

+The pair of adjoint functors $(\Sigma^\infty \dashv \Omega^\infty)$ raises to a Quillen adjunction between respective model categories and by taking derived functors to a pair of adjoint functors between $\mathcal{H}_\bullet$ and $\mathcal{SH}$.
+Using $\Sigma^\infty$, we embed our pointed spaces into $\mathbf{Spt}$ where suspension, which now has become a shift functor, is an auto-equivalence with the obvious inverse and this turns $\mathcal{SH}$ into a triangulated category.

 After passing to the stable homotopy category both of the first two axioms would be trivial, and our picture of classical homotopy theory looks like the following: